pellepelster/pages/solidblocks.de/content/_index.en.md

   {{<feature-row>}}

     {{<feature title="Playbooks" iconClasses="fa-list-ol solidblocks-green">}}
-      Playbooks provide detailed procedures for scenarios like disaster recovery or secret rotation during emergencies.
+      Playbooks are a crucial part of every solution and provide detailed procedures for scenarios like disaster recovery or secret rotation during emergencies.
+They also provide information for general operation and maintenance.
     {{</feature>}}

     {{<feature title="Fire Drills" iconClasses="fa-fire-extinguisher solidblocks-orange">}}